-Students exempt from showing proof of measles and rubella immunization include:
+Student's exempt from showing proof of measles and rubella immunization include:

-- All students born before January 1, 1957

-- All part-time non-degree students.

-- All students taking continuing education/non-credit classes.
+- students born before January 1, 1957 - · non-degree students. - students taking non-credit, continuing . education classes. - students who have graduated from Connecticut high schools in 1999 or later.

-For more information call Health Services at (203)332-5062.
+For more information call Health Services at (203) 332-5062.